-Complainant further alleges [28] that Respondent's claim of an inability to pay does not constitute "good cause" sufficient to avoid the finding of a default in this case.
+Complainant further alleges that Respondent's claim of an inability to pay does not constitute "good cause" sufficient to avoid the finding of a default in this case.
 Complainant posits that the EPA's ALJs have consistently refused to recognize claims of financial hardship or distress as presenting good cause.

-Although an ALJ is accorded some discretion in making a default determination under Section 22.17 for failure to appear at a hearing, such discretion is usually reserved for minor violative conduct or when the record shows "good cause" why a default order should not be issued. n10 n10 The language of Section 22.17(a) of the Rules of Practice concerning the entry of a default order is discretionary in nature, providing that "a party may be found in default . . . upon failure to appear at a conference or hearing."
-In general, the application of the regulation should be made to effectuate its intent.
-Thus, when the facts support a finding that there has been a failure to appear at a hearing without good cause, a default order generally should follow.
-Discretion may be exercised in instances of minor nonperformance, and lesser sanctions, as appropriate, are available to the ALJ for violative conduct that does not reach the level of default.
+Although an ALJ is accorded some discretion in making a default determination under Section 22.17 for failure to appear at a hearing, such discretion is usually reserved for minor violative conduct or when the record shows "good cause" why a default order should not be issued.10

+10 The language of Section 22.17(a) of the Rules of Practice concerning the entry of a default order is discretionary in

+9 Allegations and conclusions set forth in the Complaint that relate to events that occurred prior to September 11, 2003 derive authority from the implementing Federal UST regulations promulgated pursuant to Subtitle I of RCRA and those allegations and conclusions that occurred after September 11, 2003 derive authority from the authorized Pennsylvania UST regulations promulgated pursuant to Section 9004 of RCRA and 40 C.F.R. part 281, subpart A.

-The applicable section of the Rules of Practice concerning default states, 40 C.F.R. § 22.17(a), in pertinent part:
+The applicable section of the Rules of Practice concerning default states,40 C.F.R. § 22.17(a), in pertinent part: